-What is the Audit Strategy?
+What is the audit strategy?

-ISA 300.A8 lists matters the auditor considers when establishing the strategy: materiality determinations, areas of higher assessed risk, whether specialists are needed, preliminary analytical procedures results, and the planned nature and timing of communications with those charged with governance.
-The strategy is where the engagement partner records the rationale behind the plan — the "why" that drives the "how."
+ISA 300.8 requires the auditor to consider the results of preliminary engagement activities (continuance assessments, ethical requirements, and engagement acceptance) when setting the strategy.
+Those feed directly into how it gets shaped.
+ISA 300 .A8 lists the matters the engagement partner weighs at this stage: materiality determinations, areas of higher assessed RoMM, whether specialists are needed, the preliminary analytical procedures, and planned communications with those charged with governance.
+The strategy is where the EP records the rationale behind the plan.
+The "why" that drives the "how."

 Key Points

-- Four areas: scope, timing, direction, and resourcing (ISA 300.7).
+• Four areas: scope, timing, direction, and resourcing ( ISA 300.7 ).

-- Must precede the detailed plan — the strategy informs the plan, not the other way around.
+• Must precede the detailed plan — the strategy informs the plan, not the other way around.

-- Strategy is the "why"; the plan is the "how."
+• Strategy is the "why"; the plan is the "how."
 Both are required but serve different purposes.

-- Engagement-specific content is essential — generic template-filling is a common deficiency.
+• Engagement-specific content is essential — generic template-filling is a common deficiency.

 Why it matters in practice